-Persons interested in being admitted to the doctoral programs at HIU must meet the following requirements:
+People interested in being admitted to the doctoral programs at HIU must meet the following requirements:

 - 1. Admission application form and two photo identification documents. - 2.
-Submit a Curriculum Vitae (Use the attached format). - 3.
+Submit a Curriculum Vitae (Request from the Admissions Rep the Template). - 3.
 Submit a copy of a Research Master's degree or a Ph.
-D degree or a Professional Doctorate degree, or a Professional Master's degree. - 4.
+D degree or a Professional, Doctorate degree, or a Professional Master's degree. - 4.
 Original transcripts of the degree submitted with their respective certified grades, in any area of knowledge. - 5.
-Notarized translation and evaluation of grades and degrees by one of the agencies approved by the Commission on Independent Education of the Florida Department of Education's - 6.
-Writing and presentation of an essay of no more than three pages justifying the research topic of your interest. - 7.
-Interview prospective students with an HIU doctoral committee on aspects related to the doctoral program and the submitted essay.
+Notarized translation and evaluation of grades and degrees by one of the agencies approved by the Commission on Independent Education of the Florida Department of Education's. - 6.
+Writing and presentation of an essay of no more than three pages justifying the research topic of your interest.
+(Request from the Admissions Rep the template). - 7.
+Interview prospective students with a HIU doctoral committee on aspects related to the doctoral program and the submitted essay. - 8.
+Letter of Endorsement from an Academic Institute (Recommendation from a researcher or an institution). - 9.
+Accreditation of the level of reading and understanding of the English language (Level "B" of the European standard).